Emotions And Moving

 As much as I have gone through the many emotions of letting go of a place we have made memories in as a family for the most-part of the kids’ elementary years, the kids are going through them too.

-As packing has escalated over the last few days, and we’ve been in contact with movers from all over town (a tip from a friend after they spent some time shopping around movers Chicago to find a good deal on the service ), their internal conflict has become more apparent to me.
+As packing has escalated over the last few days, their internal conflict has become more apparent to me.

 Little comments… about missing the yard when it snows, or wanting to take one last photo on the porch steps before school… or Lucy (the 9 year old) kissing every window and wall she could reach goodbye.